DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-displays.rst

     :depth: 1
     :local:

-DCC++ EX is designed to accommodate a display.
+|EX-CS| is designed to accommodate a display.
 You don't need a display since the Control Station is often hidden away under the layout.
 However, if you like the idea of a nice visual display for your panel, just about any I2C (serial to parallel interface) display will work.
 We recommend either a 20 character by 2 line or 4 line display.
 The code is easily configurable in order to change the display settings, as well as add or change what is printed on the display.

 .. image:: /_static/images/display/I2C_LCD_Display_wired.jpg
    :alt: Example: 4 line I2C Display